Greenhouse Gas Emissions

-Globally, Canada’s liquefied natural gas (LNG) could help address climate change by replacing coal in countries with growing energy demand such as India and China.
-In fact, natural gas power generation emits nearly 40% less CO2 compared to coal.
-(Source: CAPP and ARC Energy)
+Globally, Canadian liquefied natural gas (LNG) could help address climate change by displacing coal use in countries with growing energy demand such as India and China.
+In fact, natural gas power generation emits nearly half the emissions compared to coal.
+Source: American Geosciences Institute

-With electrification of upstream natural gas production, Canadian LNG facilities will have lower life-cycle emissions intensity than LNG produced anywhere in the world.
+With electrification of upstream natural gas production, Canadian LNG facilities can have among the lowest life-cycle emissions intensity for LNG production in the world.

 Oil Sands GHG Emissions

-While the oil sands have been painted as a high emitter of greenhouse gases, in reality, oil sands developments only account for 11% of Canada’s GHG emissions and less than 0.15% of global GHG emissions.
+n 2020, oil sands developments accounted for 12% of Canada’s GHG emissions..
 However, Canada’s oil sands industry continues to reduce GHG emissions intensity.
 Work is in progress on a variety of new technologies to lower oil sands GHG emissions.
 GHG emissions have dropped 34% per barrel since 1990 due to innovation.

 Turning the Tide against Greenhouse Gas Emissions